ATofighi/skyroom-record/README.md

 ## Roadmap
+Done:
+ - Handling exceptions and retry when something went wrong.
+ - Logging for failure

+TODO:
+ - Login with CW and vclass user/pass.
- 1. Add cronjob for schedule recording
+ - Add cronjob for schedule recording
- 2. Better failure detection (currently use screenshot similarity)
+ - Better failure detection (currently use screenshot similarity)
- 3. Handling exceptions and retry when something went wrong.
- 4. Logging for failure
- 5. Refactor code and make it clean
+ - Refactor code and make it clean